factcast/factcast/factcast-site/documentation/content/factus/introduction.md

 Now the payload of a Fact created from your Events will be, as you'd expect, the json-serialized form of the Event which is created by the `EventSerializer`.

 Factus ships with a default serializer for EventObjects.
 It uses Jackson and builds on a predefined ObjectMapper, if defined (otherwise just uses the internal FactCast-configured ObjectMapper).
-If, for some reason, you want to redefine this, you can control the serialization used with your EventObject by annotating it with `@SerializeUsing(MyFunkySerializer.class)`, where MyFunkySerializer has to implement EventSerializer.
+If, for some reason, you want to redefine this, you can use/ provide your own EventSerializer.

-So, now that we have covered Facts and Events and their conversion, what to do with them?
+As factus is optional, you'll first want to setup you project to use it.
+See [Factus Setup](../setup)